WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_cql.md

 * each Scheduling Table
 * each Indicator

-CQL files are named after the decision/scheduling/measure:
+CQL Libraries are named after the decision/scheduling/measure:
 * e.g., IMMZ.D2.DT.Measles -> IMMZD2DTMeaslesInputs.cql

 1.2.
 Create expressions for all input columns with tags: